-I am Professor of English Identity and Politics and Convenor of the University's Centre for English Identity and Politics, set up to explore the relationship between a growing sense of English identity and the development of local and national politics in England.
-The Centre is formally launched on 23 November 2015.
+I am Professor of Knowledge Exchange and Director of the University's Centre for English Identity and Politics (CEIP).
+Launched in 2015, CEIP was set up to explore the relationship between a growing sense of English identity and the development of local and national politics in England.

 I was the Labour MP for Southampton Itchen from 1992 until standing down at the 2015 General Election.
 I served as a Minister in the Labour Government for 10 years, including periods as a junior minister and Minister of State at the Social Security (pensions), Health and Home Office before resigning over the Iraq War.
 I returned to government, as Secretary of State for Innovation, Universities and Skills, and then Communities and Local Government.
-I also enjoyed the period 2003 - 2007 as Chair of the Home Affairs Select Committee.
+During the period 2003-07 I was also Chair of the Home Affairs Select Committee.

 Before entering Parliament I worked for a variety of voluntary sector advocacy groups including Friends of the Earth, the British Youth Council and War on Want.
 I took a leading role in establishing both the UK and European campaigns for Third World debt relief.
 I was also a Hampshire County and Southampton City Councillor.

 In addition to my Winchester role I am currently a Visiting Professor at the London School of Economics, attached to their Institute of Public Affairs.
-I chair Culture Southampton and the Southern Policy Centre, a new think tank/policy forum for central southern England which was launched at Winchester University in 2014.
+I chair the Southern Policy Centre, a new think tank/policy forum for central southern England, launched at the University of Winchester in 2014.

 Areas of expertise